alexlawrence/alex-lawrence.com/content/_index.md

 I am a software developer with knowledge and experience in architecture, automation, backend, frontend, operations, teaching, technical leadership and testing.
 Since 2007, my professional focus lies on full-stack web development.

-In most projects, I use JavaScript as language and Node.js as backend runtime.
+In most projects, I use JavaScript or TypeScript as language and Node.js as backend runtime.
 Wherever useful, I apply selected parts of DDD.
 The architectural patterns I am most interested in are Event-driven Architecture, CQRS and Event Sourcing.
-For the frontend, I personally favor to use native technologies, such as Web Components.
-Professionally, I also work with various libraries and tools.
+For the frontend, I professionally work with various libraries, such as React or lit-html.
+Personally, I favor to use native technologies, such as Web Components.

-Most recently, I started learning Rust as new programming language and picked up selected concepts of Functional Programming.
+Most recently, I started with Rust and Kotlin as new programming languages and picked up selected concepts of Functional Programming.
 Since many years, I am a strong supporter for Free/Libre Open Source Software.

 ## Availability

-* Available from early 2021 for up to 20 hours per week
+* Currently only available for a side project with up to 10 h/w
 * Remote only - Office located in Munich, Germany (GMT+1)

 ## Area of work